bukiro/PECS-Work-Assets/README.md

 - [ ] Stretch Goal: Bitmap Icons for items, spells, feats, activities etc.
 - [ ] Stretch Goal: Initiative tracker, battles, being a battle member, GM-Player-Communication.......
 - [ ] Stretch Goal: Include optional systems like Stamina & Resolve
-- [x] Stretch Goal: Icon-Driven UI with dynamic tooltips
+- [x] Stretch Goal: Icon-driven UI with dynamic tooltips
 - [ ] Stretch Goal: Exporting statblock and files for other tools (e.g. Foundry VTT)

 Active to-do:
+- All components with a change subscription need an ngOnDestroy function that unsubscribes

 Implement:
-- Boots of Bounding (for Sni)
+- Familiars need to have an inventory and be able to equip companion items (ughhhh)
+- Cache system to prevent re-calculating complicated values if nothing has changed

 Test: